Meamarian/EnergyTracer/README.md

 EnergyTracer was designed to help developers and researchers understand the energy cost of dataplane behavior in DPDK-based systems.
 It combines low-overhead DPDK fast-path tracing, Linux kernel power-state tracing, and hardware energy sampling, then synchronizes them into a single analysis-ready database.

-## What this repository provides

-This repository contains the main modules needed to:

-- trace Linux CPU power states and energy samples,
-- export DPDK trace data,
-- synchronize both sides into one unified database,
-- generate charts and visualizations,
-- run the DPDK test application,
-- and generate controlled bursty traffic with TRex.

 ## Repository guides

 The repository includes several README files for different parts of the workflow: